 More Info: The Collaborative Image of The City: Mapping the Inequality of Urban Perception

 Philip Salesses, Katja Schechtner, César A. Hidalgo.
-PLOS ONE, In Press (2013) > Download PDF
+PLOS ONE (2013) > Download PDF

 ⇣ Download Pilot Study Data